Nyapea

+The Sub county headquarters is found in Ajei.
+About 5kms away from the biggest Sub county town called Akwanji.

 Location

 Nyapea lies approximately 15 km, by road, northwest of Goli, at the international border with the Democratic Republic of the Congo, along the Goli–Paidha–Nyapea–Zombo Road.

 This location is approximately 82 km, by road, south of Arua, the largest city in the West Nile sub-region.
 The coordinates of Nyapea are:2°27'31.0"N, 30°57'21.0"E (Latitude:2.458611; Longitude:30.955833).
 Nyapea sits at an average elevation of 1432 m, above sea level.

 Points of interest

 The following points of interest are found within the town limits or close to its edges: